South Texas Pediatric Blood & Cancer Center UT Health SAMethodist Children's Hospital of South Texas

 My Story

-We are truly grateful to our friends, family and work colleagues for their support and prayers during that difficult year and to this day - keeping us sane and in good spirits.
-As always, we thank her awesome medical team: Dr Maria Falcon-Cantrill, Dr Zachary Child, and Dr Aaron Sugalski for their incredible medical care and all of the Doctors, Nurses, and Staff at Methodist Children's Hospital and UT Health San Antonio.
+We are truly grateful to our friends, family, and work colleagues for their support and prayers during that challenging year and to this day - keeping us sane and in good spirits.
+As always, we thank her incredible medical team: Dr. Maria Falcon-Cantrill, Dr. Zachary Child, and Dr. Aaron Sugalski for their excellent medical care and all the Doctors, Nurses, and Staff at Methodist Children's Hospital and UT Health San Antonio.
+Lyndsey said it best as she left the hospital after her last round of chemo, 'I am no longer just surviving, I am a SURVIVOR!'

 Please read the photo submission policy and accept below.